 So I decided to send an inquiry.
 That's right, a good old-fashioned get-in-touch online form to kick things off.
 I gave them my real name, contact information, and location.
 I was committed.

-Maybe they could tell by my name that I'm probably never going to be able to afford a pool in my backyard.
+Maybe they could tell I'm probably never going to be able to afford a pool in my backyard.
 Or more likely, they have a manual and unreliable lead distribution process that needs some TLC.

 If you're reading this, anonymous pool company, you could set up a super simple lead distribution process that works 24/7 to send leads to the right people without an expensive CRM or sales pipeline… and I'll show you how.